,

 71 Bake and decorate a sandwich cake for Easter, own recipe

-Classes 65, 68 and 71 to be presented on a plate (not foil) and covered with cling film
+Classes 65, 68 and 71 to be presented on a plate (not foil) covered with cling film

 All entries in classes 64, 65, 67, 68, 70 and 71 will receive an award, but only one entry per child will be accepted for each class.